KittCentral/artifact/README.md

 Notes:
   Try to keep file sizes below 50MB or GitHub will complain.
 This can happen with the metadata file for uncompressed
       textures.
-  At the moment (5-20-15) the repository is about 400 MB, so keep that in mind when downloading (pulling) to your
+  At the moment (10-5-15) the repository is about 1.08 GB, so keep that in mind when downloading (pulling) to your
       local repository.